mmacneil/fullstack-jobs/README.md

 ##### Visual Studio for Windows

 Open the `FullStackJobs.sln` solution file which contains both the [AuthServer](https://github.com/mmacneil/fullstack-jobs/tree/master/src/Backend/FullStackJobs.AuthServer) and [GraphQL API](https://github.com/mmacneil/fullstack-jobs/tree/master/src/Backend/FullStackJobs.GraphQL) projects.
-The solution is configured to start both projects so simply `F5` or hit `Start`.
+The solution is configured to start up both projects so simply start the solution in the debugger or using the CLI `dotnet run` command to run them individually.

-todo: Add instructions for VS Code and CLI.
+*todo*: Add instructions for VS Code.

 #### Build and Run the Angular Frontend Project